 Map the Customer Journey Before You Build Anything

 You can't onboard effectively if you don't know where customers get stuck.
 Start by mapping every touchpoint from purchase to their first successful outcome.
-This isn't theory, it's practical.
-Sit down with a spreadsheet or piece of paper and list every interaction.

 For an ecommerce business, this might look like: